-Between 2016 and 2017, the police recorded 43,522 sexual offences committed against children under 16 years old in England.
-This works out at approximately 4 in 1,000 children.
-This rate has doubled in the last four years.
-This increase may partly be due to more cases being reported, but it is also thought that use of social media has given abusers more opportunity to contact children.
+Between 2018 and 2019, the police recorded 52,339 sexual offences committed against children under 16 years old in England.
+This rate has increased in recent years, possibly due to more cases being reported, but it is also thought that use of social media has given abusers more opportunity to contact children.

 In recent years, the issue of online abuse and sexual grooming has become the focus of attention in the UK.
 In April 2017, a new offence of Sexual Communication with a Child came into force.
-Since this law was introduced, 2,813 cases have been recorded by the police in England.
+There were 4,373 cases in England and Wales in 2019.

-The National Society for the Prevention of Cruelty to Children (NSPCC) reports that there were 13,591 recorded offences of cruelty and neglect against children aged under 16 years between 2016 and 2017, a rate of about 1 in 1,000.
-This figure has more than doubled over the last five years, probably due to an increase in reporting.
+The National Society for the Prevention of Cruelty to Children (NSPCC) reports that there were 15,204 recorded offences of cruelty and neglect against children aged under 16 years between 2018 and 2019.
+This figure was an increase over the preceding years, probably due to an increase in reporting.